Contributors: Victoria Grainger, Founder, Wellness Works Canada

 Give people opportunities to disconnect: Allocate a meeting room as a Recharging Station allowing employees to meditate or practice mindfulness.
 Implement a ‘right to disconnect’ policy for after-hours where feasible.

 Allocate no email/text/distraction periods: Encourage employees to pick a 90 mins a day or half day a week to shut off their phone and email to focus.
 Offer In the Zone signs to allow people to work uninterrupted.

 Have sit stand desks: Use these desks for individual employees or use them in meeting rooms.
 If you aren’t ready for the investment, try walking meetings and set up printers that are far away rather than close.

-Utilize digital health platforms: Behaviour change applications and virtual walking challenges are a great way to build morale, nudge people to be healthy while communicating that your organization values employee well-being.
+Utilize digital health platforms: Behaviour change applications and virtual walking challenges are a great way to build morale and nudge people to be healthy while communicating that your organization values employee well-being.
 Some of them can even be a one-stop-shop for employee benefits, can host event calendars, EAP program information, and any other employee health and performance tactics you have in place.
-There are tons to pick from, however we’ve found that the Virgin Pulse platforms have great integration capabilities and history of very high engagement.
+There are tons to pick from, however, we’ve found that the Virgin Pulse platforms have great integration capabilities and a history of very high engagement.

 The possibilities of how to leverage technology and digital disruption for the better are endless.
 But if you do nothing else, heed our first tip and offer flexibility to allow people to work when it's best for them.
 This enables them to be more motivated, engaged and productive.
 Evaluate success by looking at outcomes, not the hours put in.
 This type of philosophy will bolster well-being, productivity and performance.